What is Arctic Engineering?

 Faith will help you conquer the most challenging prospect that brings in freezing ground, snow, and ice.
-To build the castle of ice that doesn't wither with the changing climate.
+To build the castle of ice that doesn't fade with the changing climate.

-Arctic engineering, a graduate study program that touches the horizon of the possible difficulties and measures in resolving the issues.
-To make life sustainable and enjoyable for the people living in the cold region, yet keeping up the beauty of the environment intact.
+Arctic engineering is a graduate study program that touches on the possible difficulties and measures in resolving the issues.
+To make life sustainable and enjoyable for the people living in the cold region and keeping up the environment's beauty intact.

-The effect of permafrost, high winds, blowing snow, freezing fog, darkness, and sea ice will all make construction, and the use of any infrastructure that has been constructed, more difficult.
+The effect of permafrost, high winds, blowing snow, freezing fog, darkness, and sea ice will all make construction and the use of any infrastructure more difficult.

 An Overview of Arctic Engineering

 The Arctic Engineering Courses meet the requirement to practice in Alaska.
-It explores the challenges and its solutions for technical problems related to cold weather, snow, and ice in the region.
+It explores the challenges and solutions for technical problems related to cold weather, snow, and ice.

-With the designing of the foundation and a building, you learn about snow control, ice growth on the water surface, ice mechanics, and physical and thermal properties of frozen ground.
+With the foundation and a building design, you learn about snow control, ice growth on the water surface, ice mechanics, and frozen ground's physical and thermal properties.